dzzh/RIBs-wiki/Home.md

+This wiki provides an overview of how RIBs are designed.
+If you want to understand RIBs in detail, work through the tutorials.

 ## What are RIBs For?
 RIBs are Uber’s cross-platform architecture framework.
 This framework is designed for large mobile applications that contain lots of volatile server driven state.